Skip to content

 Melina Watts

-Melina Semphill Watts Consulting LLC
+Melina Sempill Watts Consulting LLC

 NSMB_WC@pw.lacounty.gov

-A combination of rugged open space and residential communities, this watershed has many natural channels that carry stormwater and other runoff directly into the Pacific Ocean.
+A combination of rugged open space and residential communities, this watershed has many natural creeks that carry stormwater and other runoff directly into the Pacific Ocean.
 This watershed contains another unique feature – the Wallis Annenberg Wildlife Crossing at Liberty Canyon over the 101 Freeway.

 – Your Watershed Coordinator Melina